intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

 Figure 1 A number of parallel block execution threads are forked from master thread

-Users can control OpenMP behaviors through some environment variables to fit their workloads.
-Also, beside the GNU OpenMP library ([libgomp](https://gcc.gnu.org/onlinedocs/libgomp/)), Intel provides another OpenMP implementation [libiomp](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support.html) for users to choose from.
-Environment variables which control behavior of OpenMP threads may differ from libgomp and libiomp.
+You can control OpenMP behaviors through some environment variables to fit your workloads.
+Also, beside the GNU OpenMP library ([libgomp](https://gcc.gnu.org/onlinedocs/libgomp/)), Intel provides another OpenMP implementation [libiomp](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support.html) to choose from.
+Environment variables that control behavior of OpenMP threads may differ from libgomp and libiomp.
 They will be introduced separately in sections below.

 [1] [Wikipedia - OpenMP](https://en.wikipedia.org/wiki/OpenMP)